 4.4.1.
 An assembly of two independent lamps to be type approved as lamp marked "D" is applicable to front and rear position lamps except for categories MA, MR, stop lamps except for category MS, front and rear end-outline marker lamps, daytime running lamps and direction indicator lamps except for categories 11, 11a, 11b, 11c and 12;

 4.4.2.
-An interdependent lamp system to be type approved as lamps marked “Y” is applicable to front and rear position lamps, stop lamps, front and rear end-outline marker lamps, daytime running lamps and direction indicator lamps of categories 1, 1a, 1b, 2a, 2b.
+An interdependent lamp system to be type approved as lamps marked “Y” is applicable to front and rear position lamps, stop lamps, front and rear end-outline marker lamps, daytime running lamps and direction indicator lamps.

 4.5.
 Lamps as such or grouped, combined, reciprocally incorporated: